kumu/docs/faq/how-do-i-delete-data-from-my-project.md

 The data will disappear from your map, but it's not gone yet—it still exists in your [project's Trash](/overview/kumus-architecture.md#trash).
 To delete data from the Trash, follow these additional steps:

-1. Click the menu icon <i class="fa fa-bars"></i> in the upper left corner to bring up the project menu
+1. Click the menu icon  in the upper left corner to bring up the project menu
 1. Select <i class="icon-trash"></i> TRASH from the menu on the left
 1. Use the dropdown menu to review and destroy items individually, or just click **Destroy All**.
 After you do this, there's no going back!